Skip to main content

 Learn about using custom events in Triple Pixel to gain deeper insights into unique user interactions and behaviors on your website.

-Written by Kellet Atkinson
+Written by Chaim Davies

-Updated over a week ago
+Updated this week

-Custom events allow you to track specific user interactions or business processes that are unique to your application.
+Custom Events allow you to track specific user interactions or business processes that are unique to your application.
 For e-commerce businesses, custom events can provide invaluable insights beyond standard events like purchases or add-to-cart actions.

 Use Cases for Custom Events in E-commerce